-Well, it is hard to explain why dogs engage in any kind of coprophagia in the first place.
-However, over the years, mankind has been able to study pet behavior, even that of the most loyal friend.
+Well, it is hard to explain why dogs engage in any coprophagia in the first place.
+However, over the years, humanity has been able to study pet behavior, even that of the most loyal friend.
 Some of the reasons why your dog may engage in poop eating may include the following;

 Because he likes it

-It is quite difficult to get your dog to resist the smell and taste of your cat’s poop.
+Getting your dog to resist the smell and taste of your cat’s poop is quite tricky.
 This disgusting behavior is not uncommon among canine friends.
-They are actually attracted to the litter boxes or cat poop in the yard from the smell.
+They are attracted to the litter boxes or cat poop in the yard from the smell.
 Understand that dogs do have a strong sense of smell.

-The availability of cat poop every now and then in the house is definitely going to contribute to this habit.
-In a later section, we are going to look at how to stop your dog from eating your cat’s poop.
+The availability of cat poop now and then in the house is going to contribute to this habit.
+In a later section, we will look at how to stop your dog from eating your cat’s poop.

-There is a huge difference between a wild and domesticated dog.
-This is especially based on the overall lifestyle of the dog including dieting.
-In the wild, dogs will hunt and kill prey in order to feed.
-They feed on literally everything there is, including the guts of the prey.
-This is where they gain all the required nutrients as it is their natural habitat.
+There is a vast difference between a wild and domesticated dog.
+This is primarily based on the dog’s overall lifestyle, including dieting.
+In the wild, dogs will hunt and kill prey to feed.
+They feed on literally everything there is, including the game’s guts.
+This is where they gain all the required nutrients, as it is their natural habitat.

 However, when it comes to domesticated dogs, life is quite different.
-Even though the dog food in the stores is safe for your dog, it is missing some nutrients.
-Digestive enzyme deficiency is usually the cause for concern is when your dog desires the cat poop.
-He might be looking for these nutrients and putting himself in a risk to contract worms.
+Even though the food in the stores is safe for your dog, it is missing some nutrients.
+Digestive enzyme deficiency is usually the cause for concern when your dog desires cat poop.
+He might be looking for these nutrients and putting himself a risk of contracting worms.

 When we choose to domesticate dogs, we are somehow denying them the freedom to be what they are, scavengers.
-I mean, dogs are not naturally wired to waiting for food prepared by humans.
+I mean, dogs are not naturally wired to wait for food prepared by humans.
 That is why when your dog is up and down eating cat poop, he is only fetching for himself.
-This is a behavior that we cannot be able to curb completely, but we do train our dogs in order to live in peace.
+We cannot curb this behavior completely, but we train our dogs to live in peace.

 Can my Dog get ill from eating cat poop?

 Well, this is not exactly a yes or no question.
 However, you should be aware that cat poop may contain worm eggs.
 If your dog has the habit of eating cat poop, then you may have a problem.
-This is because he will consume eggs and they may hatch to life-threatening internal parasites.
+He will consume eggs, which may hatch to life-threatening internal parasites.

 Otherwise, cat poop is not exactly harmful to your dog.
-Their digestive systems can definitely handle that if the cat is not passing eggs in feces.
+Their digestive systems can handle that if the cat does not pass eggs in feces.

 My dog won’t stop eating cat poop.
 I tried everything